CODINATA/CODINATA/README.md

 - 🔭 I’m currently working on improving my skills in web development
-- 🌱 I’m currently learning web development
+- 🌱 I’m an octopus hihi